Divyasha-Sunil-Naik/CrossAligner-Food/README.md

 ## Overview
 The benchmark is constructed from three existing ontologies representing complementary perspectives of the food domain from BioPortal.

-Table 1. summarizes the perspectives represented by the selected ontologies.
+Table 1.
+Summarizes the perspectives represented by the selected ontologies.

 | Ontology | Perspective | Example Concepts |
 |----------|-------------|------------------|